 The female African lionesses will defend a smaller, central home range of territory, care for the cubs, and kill and bring home prey for the pride (although the male of the lion pride is capable of hunting for prey items as well.)

 How Does a Hyena Manage to Kill a Lion?

-Hyenas are opportunistic, strategic hunters, and they know when they are outnumbered and are unlikely to win a fight.
+Hyenas are opportunistic, strategic hunters who know when they are outnumbered and unlikely to win a fight.
 This intelligence is why the hyena or hyena pack is precise when selecting a lion to bring down.